nyankoclaws/tp/docs/UserGuide.md

 #### Room Number Outdated
 <img src="images/calendar_alert.png" alt="calendar_alert" width="24"/>
 <br>
 Shows up next to a contact when room number might be outdated.
-Our system determines this to be the case when all the new dorm result postings are out, for room number entries modified before the previous result postings started coming out.

-For NUS, dorm result postings occur between 5th and 12th April every year.
+If a room number was last updated before the annual room assignments (which occur between April 5th and 12th), the alert appears.
+When you see this alert, it’s a good idea to check and update the room number if necessary.

 #### Birthday
 <img src="images/birthday_cake.png" alt="birthday_cake" width="24"/>
 <br>
 Shows up next to a contact when the contact's birthday is today.
+If the birthday icon shows up, it might be a good idea to wish your friend "Happy Birthday".

 ---